miaoyuanxi/python-api/README.md

 Sending 1 request per 10 seconds should be ok.

-## Submiting Step
+## Submitting Maya Task Step
-- You must have a Fox Render Farm / Renderbus account to use our service, then create a project and select the plugins you want to use on our web site before submiting.
+- You must have a Fox Render Farm / Renderbus account to use our service, then create a project and select the plugins you want to use on our web site before Submitting.

 - Login in our cloud server account first, some information such as access key, you need ask for our support team.
 ```py